shadz3rg/php-stamp/README.md

 =========

 PHPStamp is a *prototype* of a simple PHP templating library for XML-based Office documents.
-Aim of this software is to provide native XML way of templating this formats as an altenative of treating DOM document as string for regex replacing, which has a lot of downsides.
+Library aims to provide native XML-way of templating this formats as an altenative to treating DOM document as a string for regex replacing, which has a lot of downsides.
-Basically this library tries to clean messy WYSIWYG-generated code and create reusable XSL stylesheet from it.
+Basically it tries to clean messy WYSIWYG-generated code and create reusable XSL stylesheet from document.

 Features
 ----
-  - Current version supports only Microsoft Office Open XML .docx format.
-Odt support WIP.
+  - Current version supports only Microsoft Office Open XML DOCX format.
+ODT support WIP.
   - Configurable brackets for tags-placeholders.
-  - Basic extension system which helps generating block of content such as Cells or ListItems.
+  - Basic extension system, which helps generating content blocks such as Cells or ListItems.
   - Caching XSL template to filesystem.

 Requirements
 ----
 Library requires PHP 5.3+ with DOM, XSL and Zip extensions.
-Also depends on ```doctrine2/Lexer``` Composer package.
+Also depends on ```doctrine2/Lexer``` package.

 Installation
 ----
-Just install it through composer.
+Install with Composer.
 ```json
 {
 	"minimum-stability": "dev",